 Students will be able to identify different types of contaminants and methods of transmission between animals (and/or humans).

-Total Time Approximately 45 minutes to Preparation: 30 minutes if scheduling guest speakers.
-Difficulty Level Easy Suggested Group Size Class (or small groups) 1.5 hours Active: 15 minutes Wait: 0 minutes Materials • A list of 5 to 10 differe nt disease agents for youth
+Total Time Difficulty Level Suggested Group Size Approximately 45 minutes to scheduling guest speakers.
+Easy Class (or small groups) 1.5 hours Active: 15 minutes Wait: 0 minutes

 Items to purchase or provide